walles/git-commit-message-plus/README.md

 ## Features

-- Highlight file names and what's happening to them
 - Quick Fixes for certain diagnostics
 - Inform about `git commit -v` if it isn't being used (with Quick Fix)
 - Code completion for JIRA issue IDs based on branch name